PLOT: Profiling Language Learning Over Time

 Q: Will I be with my child during a study?

-A: We want to be sure that both you and your child are comfortable during your visit.
-You will be able to observe your child from a window into the activity room or you can remain with your child, if that is a better fit with your family.
+A: We want to be sure that both you and your child are comfortable during the study.
 If you are in the room with your child during study activities, we would still be interested in what your child does on his or her own and would talk with you about some strategies to work towards that.

 Q: Can I bring my other children with me?